Australian police say Bondi terror attack was ‘inspired by Islamic State’

 Fifteen innocent people were killed when father and son Sajid and Naveed Akram, armed with what police described as “long guns”, opened fire on more than 1,000 people attending a Jewish festival in the Archer Park area of the popular beach at 6.47pm local time on Sunday.

-NSW Health said 25 people remain in hospital as of Tuesday afternoon local time with six in a critical condition.
+New South Wales (NSW) Health said 24 people remained in hospital with three still in a critical condition.

 Sajid Akram, 50, was shot by police and died at the scene, but 24-year-old Naveed woke from a coma on Tuesday afternoon and is expected to survive his injuries and face criminal charges, police said.